sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/16_ES_modules.md

 - Usage
 	- Node.js - CommonJS is still popular for backend dev.
 	- Browsers - ESM is popular for frontend codebases.
+- Note: A file can have both default, named or both kind of exports at the same time.

 ## Patterns (default exports)
 1. Export a single thing